Analysis and systematic discretization of a Fokker-Planck equation with Lorentz force: Discretization

 \subsection{The $P_N$-finite element scheme}

-The fully discrete scheme for \eqref{eq:fp}--\eqref{eq:ibc} is obtained by Galerkin approximation of the time-stepping scheme \eqref{eq:var_eq} in the approximation spaces stated above.
+The fully discrete scheme for \eqref{eq:fp}--\eqref{eq:ibc} is obtained by Galerkin approximation of the semi-discrete scheme~\eqref{eq:var_eq} in the approximation spaces stated above.
 We thus set $\psi_{h,N}^M=0$, and look for discrete approximation $\psi_{h,N}^m \in \UU_{h,N}$ for $m=M-1,\ldots,0$, such that

-Let us note that, similar as in \eqref{eq:var_eq}, the bilinear form $a(\cdot,\cdot)$ implicitly depends on the iteration index $m$.
+Let us note that, similar to \eqref{eq:var_eq}, the bilinear form $a(\cdot,\cdot)$ implicitly depends on the iteration index $m$.
 For the analysis of the discrete problem, we make an additional assumption, which, however, could be removed by the usual arguments for the analysis of non-conforming Galerkin schemes.